Leveraging Gamification to Make Legal Resources More Accessible in Canada

 Boots-on-the-ground user testing our first prototype

-We'd designed low-fi mockup screens and I took them into InVision to create a working prototype.
+We designed low-fidelity mockup screens, and I imported them into InVision to create a working prototype.

 The feedback we received was positive and we gained some critical insights on layout, clarity, user flows and available actions.